Here’s to the amazing volunteers that make a difference – it’s time to celebrate them. Don’t miss out, nominations close on the 31st May 2020.

 Outstanding Staff Champion for Volunteers

-To celebrate the international year of the nurse, this award will go to a supportive nurse in the NHS, who has championed and embraced volunteers, and has gone the extra mile to recognise the positive volunteers make.
+To celebrate the international year of the nurse, this award will go to a supportive nurse in the NHS, who has championed and embraced volunteers, and has gone the extra mile to recognise the positive impact volunteers make.
 In line with the engagement work we are doing through the Helpforce Burdett Clinical Collaborative, we are looking for examples of clinical leaders who have supported volunteers by developing a positive and inclusive environment in which volunteers can thrive, or for examples of support for individuals making the leap from volunteer to a career in health and care.

 Volunteer Leader of the Year